visenger/aiact-engineering/README.md

 Engineering for the EU AI Act Compliance involves the following aspects:

- - **Risk Assessment:** Classifying AI systems based on their risk level (*unacceptable, high, limited, low*) as defined by the Act.
+ - **Risk Assessment:** Classifying AI systems based on their risk level (*unacceptable, high, limited, low*) as defined by the EU AI Act.
  - **Mitigating High Risks:** For high-risk systems, implementing safeguards like robust data management, human oversight mechanisms, and explainable AI techniques.
+Engineering AI systems under the EU AI Act would require robust testing and validation to ensure that they meet safety, accuracy, and reliability standards.
+This might include implementing and documenting extensive risk assessments, mitigation strategies, and quality control measures.
- - **Documentation and Transparency:** Properly documenting the AI system's development process and ensuring a level of transparency appropriate for the risk level
+ - **Documentation and Transparency:** Properly documenting the AI system's development process and ensuring a level of transparency appropriate for the risk level.
+Developers would need to maintain detailed records of AI training data, algorithms, and processes to meet transparency requirements.
+This documentation would be crucial for audits and for providing explanations of AI system decisions when necessary.

 ## Reading List
 1. [A Machine Learning Engineer’s Guide To The AI Act](https://www.forbes.com/sites/forbeseq/2023/06/15/a-machine-learning-engineers-guide-to-the-ai-act/)